Please note the reserve hide is closed in line with Government social distancing guidelines

 Balgavies Loch has long been recognised by naturalists as an important site for wildlife.
 This inland loch is surrounded by reedbeds and willow carr, attracting water rail, great crested grebe and a number of wintering wildfowl, including goldeneye, teal and wigeon.
 The reserve is a haven for red squirrel.

 - Many breeding songbirds

 - Circular path around the reserve

 Best time to visit?

-Tufted loosestrife and coral root orchid can be found in the woodland and grassland areas.
+Tufted loosestrife and coral root orchid can be found on the reserve.